jchristgit/nosedrum/README.md

-written for [bolt](https://github.com/jchristgit/bolt). bolt also contains around [57 commands](https://github.com/jchristgit/bolt/tree/master/lib/bolt/cogs) based off the `Nosedrum.Command` behaviour that you can explore if you're looking for inspiration.
+written for [bolt](https://github.com/jchristgit/bolt). bolt also contains around [57 commands](https://github.com/jchristgit/bolt/tree/master/lib/bolt/cogs) based off the `Nosedrum.TextCommand` behaviour that you can explore if you're looking for inspiration.

 The application command related parts of the framework consist of two parts:

 - `Nosedrum.ApplicationCommand`, the behaviour that all application commands must implement.
-- `Nosedrum.Interactor`, the behaviour for any slash command invoker.
-A default implementation provided by nosedrum resides at `Nosedrum.Interactor.Dispatcher`.
+- `Nosedrum.Storage`, the behaviour for any slash command storage.
+A default implementation provided by nosedrum resides at `Nosedrum.Storage.Dispatcher`.

 The traditional command processing related parts of the framework consists of three parts:

-- `Nosedrum.Command`, the behaviour that all commands must implement.
+- `Nosedrum.TextCommand`, the behaviour that all commands must implement.
-- `Nosedrum.Invoker`, the behaviour of command processors.
-Command processors take a message, look it up in the provided storage implementation, and invoke commands as required. nosedrum ships with an implementation of this based on bolt's original command parser named `Nosedrum.Invoker.Split`.
+- `Nosedrum.TextCommand.Invoker`, the behaviour of command processors.
+Command processors take a message, look it up in the provided storage implementation, and invoke commands as required. nosedrum ships with an implementation of this based on bolt's original command parser named `Nosedrum.TextCommand.Invoker.Split`.
-- `Nosedrum.Storage`, the behaviour of command storages.
-Command storages allow for fast and simple lookups of commands and command groups and store command names along with their corresponding `Nosedrum.Command` implementations internally.
-An ETS-based command storage implementation is provided with `Nosedrum.Storage.ETS`.
+- `Nosedrum.TextCommand.Storage`, the behaviour of command storages.
+Command storages allow for fast and simple lookups of commands and command groups and store command names along with their corresponding `Nosedrum.TextCommand` implementations internally.
+An ETS-based command storage implementation is provided with `Nosedrum.TextCommand.Storage.ETS`.

 Additionally, the following utilities are provided: